feerposser/docker-env-list-tutorial/readme.md

 <details>
 <summary>click do view</summary>

 In [Docker Compose](https://docs.docker.com/compose/) things are a little bit different and with more clean commands.
-In the [docker-compose.yml](./tutorial/docker-compose.yaml) file are some definitions that able us to just run the fallowing command inside the tutorial folder to get everything up and running:
+In the [docker-compose.yml](./tutorial/docker-compose.yaml) file there are some definitions that able us to just run the fallowing command inside the tutorial folder to get everything up and running:

 `docker compose up --build -d`